ApioLab/Apio-Pi-Saver/README.md

-This is the file that handles the communication between Apio OS and Apio Pi Saver
+This file handles the communication between Apio OS and Apio Pi Saver